Cronjaeger/HotBirdHMM/README.md

  2. Work on maximum likelihood estimator
     1. Implement ML estimation of recombination rate [done]
     2. Test performance and power of method [initial testing done]
-    3. Expore improvements to ML algorithm, if nessecary (e.g. use a Baum–Welch/EM- type algorithm instead of newtonian method currently employed) [currently not under consideration]
+    3. Explore improvements to ML algorithm, if necessary (e.g. use a Baum–Welch/EM- type algorithm instead of Newtonian method currently employed) [currently not under consideration]

  3. Search for hotspots
     1. Implement scanning algorithm [next step]